eddieantonio/waterbear-debugger-acceptance-tests/README.md

     - [ ] Before execution has started
     - [ ] When execution is paused.
  * [ ] Set a breakpoint on a selected step blocks
+     * [ ] Unset an existing breakpoint on a selected step blocks
  * [ ] Pause/step across asynchronous calls -- though this isn't a thing the user should care about
  - [ ] Pause on breakpoints
  * [ ] Resume execution once paused